How to Make Homemade Pumpkin Puree

 Once it was all said and done, I made pumpkin pies with it.
 Those pies were, plain and simple, the best pumpkin pies I’ve ever made!
 After the success with those delicious pies, I went on to use fresh pumpkin puree to make breads and pumpkin butter.

-If you try it, I believe you really will taste a difference.
+If you try it, I truly believe you really will taste a difference! xo -M

-Homemade Pumpkin Puree – picture tutorial begins here!
+🟤Full picture tutorial begins here!
 Printable recipe is at the bottom of this post.
+Special equipment needed: sharp chef’s knife or cleaver, clean hand towel, metal ice cream scoop, food processor, or a potato masher.

 ** equipment needed: sharp chef’s knife or cleaver, clean hand towel, metal ice cream scoop, food processor or blender